-To Unlock and Connect to Google please see the "Desktop Guide"
+For help unlocking the full version and connecting to Google Calendar please see the "Desktop Guide"

 Video Instructions for Using GCalToolkit

 GCalToolkit is a very powerful tool, and should be used with caution: Please backup your Google calendar to iCal before you start (in Google Calendar "Settings" > "Calendars" > "Export"), and take the time to learn how GCalToolkit works before you use it on mission-critical calendars.

 The Google Quota:Google Calendars has a daily (and maybe weekly) quota system that limits accounts to approximately 18,000 events downloaded/edited/deleted within a 24 hour period.
 Accounts with mass duplication issues will often hit this quota limit during faulty syncing and exhibit unusual behaviour such as slowness, problems creating new calendars, and problems exporting a backup as zipped iCal files (the surest sign of quota problems).
 The solution is to disable ALL syncing with Google Calendar (or simply change your Google Account password), and be patient.
 Google will usually reset your quota within 24 hours, at which time you should immediately create an iCal backup of your calendar data (regardless of duplicates), and then start cleaning up your Google Calendar with GCalToolkit as described on the rest of this website.

 If you experience problems when using GCalToolkit on large calendars then please bear this in mind - if the problem persists please send me an email or use the contact page to get in touch, and include as much detail as possible about your situation.